Malvachiaro/CIP_Confidence_interval_plotter/README.md

 1. Visit the [website](https://meta-analysis.actilab.onl) to access the download section.
 2. Select and download the executable corresponding to your operating system (Windows, macOS, Linux).
 3. Once downloaded, run the file to install or run the software.
+*At the moment not all os are pre-compiled.
+If your os is missing, recompile CIP from the source code yourself

 ## Recompiling the Software